QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-Here $u$ is an additional direction emerging on the gravity side interpreted as corresponding to a scale in a dual QFT.
+Here $u$ is an additional direction emerging on the gravity side interpreted as a scale in a dual QFT.
 Einstein's equations put conditions on acceptable forms of $g_{\mu \nu}(u,x)$.
-The most symmetric solution for gravity with negative cosmological constant has $g_{\mu \nu}(u,x) = \eta_{\mu \nu}$, which is the 4-dimensional Minkowski metric.
-This is the empty AdS$_{5}$ (anti-de Sitter) solution, which represents in gravitational language the trivial time development of the vacuum in holographic CFTs.
+The most symmetric solution for gravity with a negative cosmological constant has $g_{\mu \nu}(u,x) = \eta_{\mu \nu}$, which is the four-dimensional Minkowski metric.
+This is the empty AdS$_{5}$ (anti-de Sitter) solution, which represents in gravitational language the time development of the vacuum in holographic CFTs.
 The surface $u = 0$ acts as a boundary of AdS$_{5}$ and, more generally, $g_{\mu \nu} (u = 0,x)$ has the interpretation of a metric in which the corresponding QFT lives.

-The expectation value of the energy-momentum tensor arises by looking at the subleading behaviour of $g_{\mu \nu}(u,x)$ close to the boundary.
+The expectation value of the energy-momentum tensor arises by looking at the subleading behavior of $g_{\mu \nu}(u,x)$ close to the boundary~\cite{Balasubramanian:1999re,deHaro:2000vlm}.
 This is particularly simple for CFTs living in Minkowski space:

 The ellipsis denotes higher order terms in the small-$u$ expansion that turn out to contain only even powers of $u$ with the coefficients being polynomials in $\langle T^{\mu \nu} \rangle$ and its derivatives.
-One cannot a priori exclude terms like $\exp{(-1/u)}$ which were considered in Ref.~\cite{Heller:2013oxa}, but a general understanding of such terms is lacking.
-In the following, we will refer to the interior of AdS spacetimes as ``bulk physics" and the QFT physics as ``boundary physics".
+One cannot a priori exclude terms like $\exp{(-1/u)}$ that were considered in Ref.~\cite{Heller:2013oxa}, but a general understanding of such terms is lacking.
+In the following, we will refer to the interior of AdS spacetimes as ``bulk physics" and the QFT physics as ``boundary physics."

-We are interested here in discussing time dependent states in Minkowski spacetime that model the dynamics of heavy-ion collisions or at least capture some of its features.
+We are interested here in discussing time dependent states in Minkowski spacetime that model the dynamics of heavy-ion collisions.
 Given \Eq{eq.NBmetric}, such states can be probed through their expectation value of the energy-momentum tensor by solving the equations of motion of \Eq{eq.Sgrav} as an initial value problem.
-This requires one to specify the initial conditions and the solutions are subject to boundary conditions at infinity ($u = 0$ in \Eq{eq.bulkmetric}).
-This is achieved using numerical relativity techniques~\cite{Heller:2012je,Chesler:2013lia,Liu:2018crr}.
-One should stress here that \Eq{eq.bulkmetric} picks particular coordinates in which the extraction of $\langle T^{\mu \nu} \rangle$ through \Eq{eq.NBmetric} is simple\footnote{These coordinates turn out to be ill-suited for solving Einstein's equations as an initial value problem and the actual numerical codes reviewed in Refs.~\cite{Heller:2012je,Chesler:2013lia,Liu:2018crr} used different coordinates.}.
+This is achieved using numerical relativity techniques~\cite{Heller:2012je,Chesler:2013lia,Liu:2018crr} and requires one to specify initial conditions, and the solutions are subject to boundary conditions at~$u = 0$.